Macdonald Identities, Weyl-Kac Denominator Formulas and Affine Grassmannian Elements: Combinatorics of integer partitions

 \section{Combinatorics of integer partitions}

+We have seen in the previous section how the affine Grassmannian elements are in one-to-one correspondence with some core partitions and how their atomic length could be expressed as modified weights of these partitions.
+As mentioned previously, the Nekrasov--Okounkov formula is derived by using a polynomial argument.
+Unfortunately, the formulas for the atomic lengths obtained in Section~\ref{subsec:weighted} due to these modified weights heavily depend on the rank of the affine root system considered when $\pi_i$ is not constant for any $i$: the weight of a fixed box changes with the rank $n$ considered.
+Therefore, this interpretation does not permit the direct use of the polynomial argument for all affine root systems.
+In this section, we bypass this obstruction by making explicit the one-to-one correspondence between the core partitions used in Section~\ref{sec:atomic} and integer partitions whose weight (number of boxes) exactly corresponds to the value of the atomic length.

-The goal of this section is first to recall a couple of results about the Littlewood decomposition, a bijection mapping an integer partition to its $n$-core and a $n$-tuple of partitions.
+We first recall a couple of results about the Littlewood decomposition, a bijection mapping an integer partition to its $n$-core and an $n$-tuple of partitions.
 Then we study the restriction of this application to the set of distinct partitions.
-The goal in what follows is to map bijectively the elements $c$ of the subsets of cores arising in the previous section to elements $c'$ of subsets of partitions defined implicitly in terms of their abaci such that the atomic length of $c$ is equal to (half) the weight of $c'$, i.e. $L(c)=\lvert c'\rvert$.
+In what follows, we will map bijectively the elements $c$ of the subsets of cores arising in the previous section to elements $c'$ of subsets of partitions defined implicitly in terms of their abaci such that the atomic length of $c$ is equal to the weight of $c'$, i.e., $L(c)=\lvert c'\rvert$.
+This combinatorial construction relies on particular extremal representations of each affine Lie algebra that can be regarded as an analogue of the natural representations of the classical Lie algebras considered as matrix algebras.